$5 off your first order!

 • Environmental factors

 H-Psoriasis Formula will tackle psoriasis symptoms and many other reactive skin issues (including psoriatic arthritis) naturally.
-Safe to use, gentle and will help to soothe the skin rather than irritate it further with harsh chemicals while at the same time help to reduce the symptoms of itching and redness irritation.
+Safe to use and gentle, H-Psoriasis Formula will help to soothe the skin rather than irritate it further with harsh chemicals while, at the same time, help to reduce the symptoms of itching and redness irritation.

 The Formula is applied to the affected areas three times a day with just a few drops per application being necessary.
 It can also be added to the bath for a restorative soak.